Neural network optimal feedback control with enhanced closed loop stability: Numerical results

 \section{Numerical results}

-In this section we empirically compare the closed loop stability and optimality properties of LQR, a standard NN which models $\widehat V (\bm x) \approx V (\bm x)$, a standard NN denoted as $u$-NN which directly learns $\widehat{\bm u} (\bm x) \approx \bm u (\bm x)$, {\em QRnet}, $\lambda${\em -QRnet}, and $u${\em -QRnet}.
-We present results for three different tests: \begin{enumerate} \item linear stability analysis near $\bm x_f$ (\cref{sec: local stability}); \item Monte Carlo (MC) worst-case failure (\cref{sec: numerical semi-global stability}); \item MC suboptimality analysis (\cref{sec: numerical suboptimality}). \end{enumerate} Such tests are of course familiar to the control community, but we believe it is worth emphasizing their importance for control design since more rigorous and realistic testing is needed in order to start trusting NN controllers in real-world applications.
+In this section we empirically compare the closed loop stability and optimality properties of LQR, a standard NN which models $\widehat V (\bm x) \approx V (\bm x)$, a standard NN denoted as $u$-NN which directly learns $\widehat{\bm u} (\bm x) \approx \bm u (\bm x)$, {\em QRnet} \cref{eq: QRnet}, $\lambda${\em -QRnet} \crefrange{eq: grad-QRnet control}{eq: grad-QRnet architecture}, and $u${\em -QRnet} \crefrange{eq: ctrl-QRnet architecture}{eq: c1 c2}.
+We present results for three different tests: \begin{enumerate} \item linear stability analysis near $\bm x_f$ (\cref{sec: local stability}); \item Monte Carlo (MC) nonlinear stability (\cref{sec: numerical semi-global stability}); \item MC optimality analysis (\cref{sec: numerical suboptimality}). \end{enumerate} Such tests are of course familiar to the control community, but we believe it is worth emphasizing their importance for control design since more rigorous and realistic testing is needed in order to start trusting NN controllers in real-world applications.
 We also note that these tests are just a starting point: further examples include stabilization time \cite{Tailor2019}, time delay stability \cite{Izzo2021_stability}, and robustness to measurement noise, disturbances, and parameter variations.

 The numerical results clearly illustrate that standard NNs are {\em not} consistently stable, even when they have good approximation accuracy.
 Meanwhile, the results suggest that the proposed $\lambda${\em -QRnet} and $u${\em -QRnet} architectures improve closed loop system stability, essentially decoupling this from the model's approximation accuracy.
 The $u$-NN controllers are just as likely to be unstable as the NNs which model the value function, indicating that the benefits from the $\lambda${\em -QRnet} and $u${\em -QRnet} architectures come from the added LQR structure -- not because they model the value gradient or control instead the value function.